 NTU-RGB+D is currently one of the largest dataset widely used in the skeleton-based action recognition, which consists of 56,880 video samples categorized into 60 action classes.
 All of video samples are acted by 40 volunteers, who come from different age groups from 10 to 35.
 Each action is recorded by three Kinect V2 cameras concurrently from different horizontal angles, like $-45^{\circ},0^{\circ},45^{\circ}$.
 This dataset contains 3D skeletal data for each video sample.
 Here, it records 25 joints for each frame on each subject sample, while each video sample has one or two subjects.
 The dataset recommends two benchmarks.
 The first one is the cross-subject (X-sub), which is composed of a training set (40,320 video samples) and a testing set (16,560 video samples).
 The second one is the cross-view (X-view), where the training set contains 37,920 video samples captured by cameras No. 2 and No. 3, and the testing set contains 18,960 video samples captured by camera No. 1.
 In the comparison, we report the top-1 accuracy on two benchmarks.

-\subsubsection{Kinetics:}
+\subsubsection{Kinetics}

-Kinetics is a large-scale dataset for human action recognition, containing 300,000 video samples.
-All of video samples covers 400 human action classes.
+Kinetics is another large-scale dataset for human action recognition, containing 300,000 video samples.
+All of video samples cover 400 human action classes.
 The video samples are recorded by YouTube and have various subjects.
 It only contains RGB video samples without raw skeleton data.
-We obtain 18 joints' positions of every frame using the publicly available OpenPose toolbox \cite{cao2017realtime}.
-The captured skeleton data contains two dimensions of coordinates, i.e., ($x,y$), and confidencd score ($c$) for each joint.
+We obtain 18 joints' positions of every frame using the publicly available OpenPose toolbox.
+The captured skeleton data contains two dimensions of coordinates, i.e., ($x,y$), and the confidence score ($c$) for each joint.
 The dataset consists of a training set (240,000 video samples) and a testing set (20,000 video samples).
-Following the evaluation method, we report the top-1 and top-5 accuracies on the benchmark.
+Following the evaluation method, we report the top-1 and top-5 accuracy on the benchmark.